HireArt/mixpanel_client/README.md

 ### v2.0.2
  * Added timezone to available options.
- * All exceptions can be caught under Mixpanel::Error.
+ * All exceptions can be caught under MixpanelAPI::Error.

 ### v2.0.1
  * Added options used in segmentation resources.